You're reading docs for Nextly Alpha. APIs may change between releases.

 Media & Storage

-@nextlyhq/storage-s3AWS S3, Cloudflare R2, MinIO, DigitalOcean Spaces, Supabase StorageProduction (AWS/S3-compatible)
+@nextlyhq/storage-s3AWS S3, Cloudflare R2, MinIO, DigitalOcean Spaces, Supabase StorageMost production deployments

-Each storage adapter is a plugin that you add to the storage array in your config.
-Plugins declare which collections they handle, and the MediaStorage manager routes uploads accordingly:
+Storage adapters are plugins added to the storage array in defineConfig().
+Each plugin declares which collections it handles, and the MediaStorage manager routes uploads accordingly:

 Upload Request -> MediaStorage -> resolve collection -> plugin adapter -> storage backend